lovishduggal/JavaScript-Projects/README.md

 Concepts required to these Projects :

-In HTML5 we use Basic semantics tags.
+In HTML5 we use Basic semantics tags. <br>
-In CSS we use basic properties.
+In CSS we use basic properties. <br>
 In javaScript we use vanilla JavaScript.
 <br>